Sports Illustrated: Sale to Authentic Brands Group, Maven

-In 2018, Meredith Corporation acquired parent company Time Inc. Meredith, however, planned to sell Sports Illustrated due to not aligning with its lifestyle properties.
+In 2018, Meredith Corporation acquired parent company Time Inc. Meredith planned to sell Sports Illustrated due to not aligning with its lifestyle properties.
 Authentic Brands Group announced its intent to acquire Sports Illustrated for $110 million the next year, stating that it would leverage its brand and other assets for new opportunities that "stay close to the DNA and the heritage of the brand."
 Upon the announcement, Meredith would enter into a licensing agreement to continue as publisher of the Sports Illustrated editorial operations for at least the next two years.
 In June 2019, the rights to publish the Sports Illustrated editorial operations were licensed to the digital media company theMaven, Inc. under a 10-year contract, with Ross Levinsohn as CEO.
 The company had backed a bid by Junior Bridgeman to acquire SI.
 In preparation for the closure of the sale to ABG and Maven, The Wall Street Journal reported that there would be Sports Illustrated employee layoffs, which was confirmed after the acquisition had closed.

 In October 2019, editor-in-chief Chris Stone stepped down.
 Later that month, Sports Illustrated announced its hiring of veteran college sports writer Pat Forde.
 In January 2020, it announced an editorial partnership with The Hockey News, focusing on syndication of NHL-related coverage.'
 In 2021, it announced a similar partnership with Morning Read for golf coverage, with its website being merged into that of Sports Illustrated.
 It also partnered with iHeartMedia to distribute and co-produce podcasts.

 In September 2021, Maven, now known as The Arena Group, acquired the New Jersey–based sports news website The Spun, which would integrate into Sports Illustrated.
 In 2022, ABG announced several non-editorial ventures involving the Sports Illustrated brand, including an apparel line for JCPenney "inspired by iconic moments in sports" (it was not the brand's first foray into clothing, as it launched a branded swimsuit line in conjunction with its Swimsuit Issue in 2018), and resort hotels in Orlando and Punta Cana.
 In September 2023, it expanded its resorts name licensing through a new partnership with Travel + Leisure.